EMJzero/FactorFlow/README.md

 **Note:** Fixing permutations can dramatically reduce execution time to a few milliseconds if the developer has some knowledge of the workload and architecture.

+**Note:** Batches are not modeled, but can always be achived by chaining multiple inputs along the L dimension.

 ## Relevant Traits

 - **Analytical Model for GEMMs:**